 Trendy bid to rein in residents’ web freedoms

-Threatening to kill Jason Rezaian in front of his spouse, Yeganeh, the 20 dealers in the July 2014 raid tore thru their property and rifled through drawers, garments, and valuables for an hour.
+Threatening to kill Jason Rezaian in front of his spouse, Yeganeh, the 20 dealers in the July 2014 raid tore through their property and rifled through drawers, garments, and valuables for an hour.

-But perhaps their most eagerly sought target wasn’t precisely in residence: They forced the couple to hand over the passwords to their e-mail and social media profiles.
+However, perhaps their most eagerly sought target wasn’t precisely in residence: They forced the couple to hand over the passwords to their email and social media profiles.

-That raid verified how a whole lot of a chance Iran’s theocratic government sees inside the internet.
-It has long sought to strictly control our online world and social media – and, thereby, go with the flow of information to the general public.
+That raid verified how much of a chance Iran’s theocratic government sees inside the internet.
+It has long sought to strictly control our online world and social media and, thereby, go with the flow of information to the general public.

-But the Islamic Republic’s dating with the sector extensive internet is ways more complex than easy repression.
-Over the past 4 years, the government has endorsed the wider use of the net amongst Iranians, hoping to generate the benefits of a greater present-day economic system.
+However, the Islamic Republic’s dating with the sector’s extensive internet is way more complex than easy repression.
+Over the past four years, the government has endorsed the wider use of the net amongst Iranians, hoping to generate the benefits of a greater present-day economic system.
 As a result, almost half the populace has in its pockets a device that the state is suffering from constraining: smartphones with cameras and internet links that let every person broadcast to the sector.

 Hose smartphones helped unfold the startling burst of protests across Iran that opened in 2018.
-The government succeeded in suffocating the flare-up in element through shutting off key social media and messaging apps.
+The government succeeded in suffocating the flare-up elements byby shutting off key social media and messaging apps.
 Still, the lesson becomes clear: The equal oxygen that could resuscitate commerce also can supply breath to capability revolt.

 Authorities’ solution has been to create a so-called “halal net,” Iran’s personal regionally managed version of the net aimed at limiting what the public can see.